Photo by Shutterstock

 Checked into a hotel without a pool?
 Now you can rent one by the hour on your next trip.

-Thanks to a new Airbnb-like platform for pool sharing called Swimply, you can now rent access to someone’s backyard pool by the hour.
+Thanks to an Airbnb-like platform for pool sharing called Swimply, you can rent access to someone’s backyard pool by the hour.
 Described as the “first ever online marketplace for pool sharing,” Swimply is the brainchild of Bunim Laskin, a 22-year-old entrepreneur from New Jersey.
 Laskin created the app, which launched with a pilot program in summer 2018, to “democratize the pool experience so that everyone can enjoy an instant escape from reality.”

 View this post on Instagram

 A post shared by Swimply (@swimply.official) on Sep 28, 2017 at 8:23am PDT

 For example, you can rent a self-proclaimed Mermaid Cave (including hot tub) for $80 an hour during your next D.C. trip.
 Or if you find yourself at your parent’s pool-less house back in Los Angeles over the holidays, you can channel your inner celebrity and invite everyone over to an iconic Hollywood Hills oasis for $70 an hour.